 - Safety boats will patrol the length of the course throughout the race.

 - Each race craft must be propelled exclusively by paddle power (single or double blade) while on the water.
 Double blades are prohibited in canoe class races.

 - For any "shortcut" to be legal, river water must flow through it.

 - Overland portages are not allowed.
 Portages over exposed “wing dams,” for convenience, are not permitted.

 - Outside assistance that provides intentional aid in the forward progress of a canoe/kayak is not allowed.
 This includes towing, wake riding, deflection of wind, and “rafting up.”
 However, limited interaction between competitor race crafts, as is the case in most canoe and kayak marathon races, is acceptable.
 This will be restricted to only wake riding and wind deflection.
 No towing of race craft is permitted.

 - There are no restrictions on the design of the canoe/kayak.

 - Voyageur class craft must have hand bailers, at least one tied to the boat.
 Inspections will be made at beginning of race.

 - The original craft must be paddled from start to finish.
 Repairs may be made to the craft during the race, but other alterations are not permitted.

-- In formulating the rules that govern this Event, every effort has been made to foresee all situations and problems that may rise, however, officials of the Race for the Rivers and Clean Water Challenge retain the right to change or amend these rules at any time without liability or recourse from any party regardless of the circumstances.
+- In formulating the rules that govern this event, every effort has been made to foresee all situations and problems that may arise.
+However, officials of Race for the Rivers and Clean Water Challenge retain the right to change or amend these rules at any time without liability or recourse from any party regardless of the circumstances.
 Should such changes or amendments be made, every effort will be made to notify all entrants.